sarpba/ADCS/README.md

 12: 12_HF_upload.py

-Upload the database to huggingface (in paqulet format) You need to login with your HF_Token befor use it.
+Upload the database to huggingface (in parquet format) You need to login with your HF_Token befor use it.
 ```
 huggingface-cli login